computermacgyver/Wikipedia-IRC-Logger/README.md

 If you use this code in support of an academic publication, please cite:

     Hale, S. A. (2014).
 Multilinguals and Wikipedia Editing. http://arxiv.org/abs/1312.0976

+This code is released under the [GPLv2 license](http://www.gnu.org/licenses/gpl-2.0.html).
+Please [contact me](http://www.scotthale.net/blog/?page_id=9) if you wish to use the code in ways that the GPLv2 license does not permit.